Saving Malpelo (Private and Confidential)

 Malpelo Island is one of the remotest places on Earth, located some 500km East of Colombia.
 Declared a UNESCO World Heritage Sight in 2006, Malpelo today is one of the last pristine marine ecosystems, largely unaffected by man.
 That all started to change recently though, with foreign boats now illegally targeting its rich marine life.

 A local NGO “Biodiversity Conservation Colombia” started operating there, but with limited assets and resource.
 During their surveillance missions they’ve uncovered an armada of small foreign vessels (pangas), but mystery surrounds the mothership servicing this fleet.
 Local Navy is available to assist at times, but their primary mandate is Narco Traffic.
 They’ve provided some assistance at Malpelo, but catching one or two small pangas barely dents the trade.
-What is needed is long range UAV and satellite assets to monitor the area, understand the fishing patterns, and then guide suitably equipped patrol vessels to seize the ships and pangas.
+What is needed is long range UAV and satellite assets to monitor the area, understand the fishing patterns, and then guide suitably equipped patrol vessels to seize the mothership, and subsequently apprehend all the smaller pangas that do the fishing.
 Earthrace was recently approached to provide assets and assistance to enable such an outcome.

 1) Earthrace Conservation – Ship (Base of Operations), Small Boats, Schiebel S100 UAV